pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 ## Data types

-Here are some of the most common datatyes for PostgreSQL.
+Here are some of the most common datatypes for PostgreSQL.
 Define what each one is

 1. `INT`
 1. `DECIMAL`